Ore plus Tur\'{a}n: Edge Density Conditions for

 Now suppose $n$ is odd.
 The graph $K_{\floor{n/2},\ceil{n/2}}=K_{(n-1)/2,(n+1)/2}$ is traceable, so $G$ is a proper subgraph of $K_{(n-1)/2,(n+1)/2}$.
 We show that for $n \ge 5$ deleting any edge from $K_{(n-1)/2,(n+1)/2}$ yields a traceable graph, so it is necessary to delete at least two edges to obtain a non-traceable graph, and $e(G) \le e(K_{(n-1)/2,(n+1)/2}) - 2 = (n^2-9)/4$.
 Then we show that for $n \ge 7$ this inequality is strict, so no extremal graphs exist in this case.

 Let $G$ be the graph obtained by deleting one edge from $K_{(n-1)/2,(n+1)/2}$, which is independent of the choice of edge.
 Without loss of generality, label the endpoints of the deleted edge with $1$ and $n-1$, where $1$ is the vertex in the larger part, and $n-1$ is the vertex in the smaller part.
 Label the other vertices in the larger part with the odd numbers from $3$ to $n$ and the other vertices in the smaller part with the even numbers from $2$ to $n-3$.
-Then $(1,2,\ldots, n-1, n)$ is a Hamiltonian path of $G$, using the fact that $n-1>2$, so $G$ is traceable.
+Then $(1,2,\ldots, n-1, n)$ is a Hamiltonian path of $G$, using the fact that $n \ge 4$ (so the pairs $\set{1,2}$ and $\set{n-2,n-1}$ are edges and not $\set{1,n-1}$).
+Thus $G$ is traceable.